bugsbugsbux/jjj/README.md

 *Nouns* are data values and basically what was covered until now.
 *Gerunds*, *arrays* and *boxes* are also nouns but they are more like details to what was already covered.
 Classes and their instances are not
-nouns: you cannot reference them directly.
+nouns: they cannot be referenced directly.
 Functions aren't nouns either.

 #### Functions: